aphecetche/hugo-aphecetche/content/post/macos-laptop-setup.md

 ## Terminal configuration

-Don't know how to automate this, so go to Preferences and change font to one of the Nerd fonts (downloaded at the Ansible stage).
+Don't know how to automate this, so go to Preferences, of the chosen terminal app, and change font to one of the Nerd fonts (downloaded at the Ansible stage).
+Currently using "Fura Code Regular Nerd Font Complete", size 14pt.

+### iTerm2

+`iTerm2` might be a preferable option over `Terminal.app` as it supports OSC-52 escape sequences (see e.g. [this blog post](https://www.freecodecamp.org/news/tmux-in-practice-integration-with-system-clipboard-bcd73c62ff7b/)), which are needed to get copy and paste working in tmux for remote cases.

+For the color themes, see [https://iterm2colorschemes.com](https://iterm2colorschemes.com) for instance.

+### Terminal

 For the color themes, see [lysyi3m/macos-terminal-themes](https://github.com/lysyi3m/macos-terminal-themes), in particular the Pencil or Tomorrow ones.

 ## Mac App Store _and_ iCloud